Association for Social Economics

 ARTICLE VII: Officer Compensation (Revised by vote of the Executive Council, April, 2015)

-(1) That the President, President-Elect, Vice-President, Secretary, Program Secretary, and Treasurer each be reimbursed in the amount up to $500 annually to partially cover the cost of travel for attending the annual meetings of ASE if full funding is not available from the person’s host institution.
+(1) That the President, President-Elect, Vice-President, and Program Secretary each be reimbursed in the amount up to $750 annually to partially cover the cost of travel for attending the annual meetings of ASE if full funding is not available from the person’s host institution.

-(2) That the two complementary rooms allocated to ASE by ASSA be used by the Secretary and the Program Secretary.
+(3) That the two complementary rooms allocated to ASE by ASSA be used by the Executive Director and the Program Secretary.
+If the Executive Director or Program Secretary does not need a complimentary room, the President will allocate the room to another ASE officer.

-(3) The Treasurer, under the supervision of the President, would be empowered to negotiate with the employer of the Executive Secretary for the Association to reimburse her/his institution for the prevailing cost of a course release, up to $6,000 per year.
-The Executive Secretary would have the option of accepting this amount as direct compensation in lieu of release time.
+(7) The Treasurer, under the supervision of the President, would be empowered to negotiate with the employer of the Executive Director for the Association to reimburse her/his institution for the prevailing cost of a course release, up to $6,000 per year.
+The Executive Director would have the option of accepting this amount as direct compensation in lieu of release time.

 ARTICLE VIII: Relationship between the World Congress for Social Economics and the Association for Social Economics